natescode/silicon/docs/basics.md

 ## FUNCTIONS

 Again parenthesis aren't needed.
-Functions use `@` blocks too.
-Remember, function signatures MUST have types.
-A `doc` comment can be used instead for the type definition.

 Add function

     /// num,num -> num
-    @fn add a,b
+    @fn add a,b = {
         a + b
-    @
+    }

 With types

-    @fn add:num a:num, b:num
+    @fn add:num a:num, b:num = {
         a + b
-    @
+    }

     #add 10,20 // 30
-    //add 10,20

 _\*I'm still debating on function call syntax if `()` are needed and if `#` sigil should be used_.
 I know sometimes function calls could be ambigous without parens BUT which bothers me but 90% of the time that is cleaner.
-PLUS to disambiguate, parens are simply used to group so there isn't any special semantics.
+PLUS to disambiguate, parens are simply used to group so there aren't any special semantics.

 ### Ambiguous function calls